AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Experimental Evaluation

-\textbf{Evaluation metrics.} We use three metrics to evaluate model performance: success rate, coverage, and precision.
-Specifically, we define a placement as successful if the robot places the object at the correct location and it remains stable after release.
+We conduct evaluations against three baseline models on different placement tasks in both simulation and real-world settings.
+We aim to answer the following questions: \begin{enumerate} \item How well does \ourmethod perform in terms of object placement success rate, coverage, and precision compared to baseline models? \item How does each component of \ourmethod described in \autoref{sec:method} affect the overall performance? \item How well can \ourmethod generalize to novel objects and unseen configurations in the real world in a zero-shot setting, despite being trained only on synthetic data? \end{enumerate} \textbf{Evaluation metrics.} We use three metrics to evaluate model performance: success rate, coverage, and precision.
+Specifically, we define a placement as successful if the robot places the object at the correct location, and it remains stable after release.
 The success rate is then calculated as the number of successful placements divided by the total number of trials.
 To better understand the diversity of multimodal outputs in placement prediction, we evaluate coverage, defined as the number of distinct predicted placement locations relative to the total number of possible locations.
 Finally, for fine placement tasks, to evaluate the precision, we measure the error between the ground truth pose and the predicted pose in terms of both distance and angle.